mattwilliams117/yet-another-admin-system-dev-env/README.md

     ```
     rm -Rf ~/.vagrant.d
     ```
-3. You must also download and install vagrant version 1.7 or higher from the web site.  (no automatic update available)
+3. You must also download and install vagrant version 1.7.4 from the web site.  (no automatic update available)
 4. Upgrade Ruby to version above 2
     ```
     sudo apt-get update